SriKrishna021/_BI_DASHBAORD_/README.md

 - Add Excel (.xlsx) export using SheetJS
 - Deploy with a Node.js/Express backend + SQLite database
 - Add user authentication and role-based views

----

-## 📄 License

-MIT License — free to use, modify, and distribute.

----

-## 👨‍💻 Author

-Built as part of a Design Thinking & Innovation (DTI) project — B.Tech CSE, 2024–2025.

----

-⭐ **If you found this useful, please star the repo!**